 The Office of Financial Aid is required to recalculate federal student aid eligibility for students who withdraw, drop out, are dismissed, or take a Leave of Absence prior to completing 60% of a semester.
 In some cases, federal loans already disbursed to the student may need to be returned to the lender.
 This may result in the student owing money to Suffolk University.

 Students with federal student loans are required by the federal government to complete exit counseling upon their departure from Suffolk University Law School.
 Exit counseling information is available on the Office of Financial Aid’s website.
 Federal loans will enter their grace or repayment periods as of the effective date of withdrawal.

 Note that a Voluntary Leave of Absence is treated as a Withdrawal for federal student aid purposes.
 This means that federal loans will enter their grace or repayment periods during the Voluntary Leave of Absence.
 In addition, a student must complete exit counseling when taking a Voluntary Leave of Absence.
 To receive financial aid in future semesters, students must be making Satisfactory Academic Progress.
-Students must have a cumulative GPA of 2.0 and must have earned at least 67% of cumulative attempted credits at each point satisfactory academic progress is measured.
 Please see the Office of Financial Aid for further information.